Prophylactic surgery: Prophylactic Colectomy

 Prophylactic Colectomy is the removal of part or all of the colon in an effort to prevent cancer in the colon.
 This is especially prevalent in individuals with hereditary colorectal cancer syndromes like hereditary non-polyposis colorectal cancer or familial adenomatous polyposis.
-Individuals affected by these inherited cancers can carry a risk of 80% to up to nearly 100% in some cases within their lifetime.
-Prophylactic Colectomy have shown to greatly minimise this risk with minimal disturbance to the bowel.
+Individuals affected by these inherited cancers can carry a risk of 80% up to nearly 100% in some cases within their lifetime.
+Prophylactic Colectomy have shown to greatly minimize this risk with minimal disturbance to the bowel.

+Prophylactic Tonsillectomy

+Prophylactic tonsillectomy is the removal of part or all of the tonsils as a prophylactic measure against future oropharyngeal carcinomas.
+However, current research is not definitive in regards to its effectiveness.
+Some research suggests the increase rates of oropharynx carcinomas in recent years is not due to decrease prophylactic tonsillectomy but increased HPV prevalence.

 Non-cancer

 Prophylactic appendectomy

 Prophylactic appendectomy is the removal of the appendix in order to remove the chances of developing appendicitis as the leading cause of acute intra-abdominal disease in more than 50% of all cases.
 Prophylactic Appendectomy is one of the most common preventive surgeries and is the most common emergency surgery performed in the USA.
 The procedure is very safe when performed safely under optimal conditions with little to no adverse effects on the operated individuals.